lXypherl/lxnext-site/README.md

 ---

-**Built with ❤️ by LX Next** - Leading Excellence in AI and Data Science
+**Built with ❤️ by LX Next** - Leading Excellence in Intelligent Solutions